goodwithtech/dockle/README.md

 $ ./dockle.exe [IMAGE_NAME]
 ```

 ## Binary

-Get the latest version from [this page](https://github.com/goodwithtech/dockle/releases/latest), and download the archive file for your operating system/architecture.
-Unpack the archive, and put the binary somewhere in your `$PATH` (on UNIX-y systems, /usr/local/bin or the like).
-Make sure it has execution bits turned on.
+You can get the latest version binary from [this page](https://github.com/goodwithtech/dockle/releases/latest).

+Download the archive file for your operating system/architecture.
+Unpack the archive, and put the binary somewhere in your `$PATH` (on UNIX-y systems, `/usr/local/bin` or the like).

+- NOTE: Make sure that it's execution bits turned on. (`chmod +x dockle`)

 ## From source